 The means by which bicycle and pedestrian infrastructure is implemented vary depending on the facility and project type.
 This section discusses typical methods by which individual Solano County jurisdictions will grow their active transportation networks.
-Many pedestrian projects can be implemented as more focused spot treatments and require less analysis of trade-offs than bicycle facilities to implement.
-The bicycle network recommendations of this plan are suited to the streets where they are located, but specific recommendations as to how each facility should be implemented will be determined by implementing agencies.
+Many pedestrian projects involve spot treatments and require less analysis of tradeoffs than bicycle facilities to implement.
+The consultant team developed bicycle recommendations based on local roadway features, but the specific details for how each facility should be implemented will be determined by implementing agencies.
 Further analysis, including parking studies, traffic studies, community engagement, and environmental assessments may be required by local jurisdictions prior to the implementation of any recommendations and may be subject to change based on that analysis.